 Additional details can be found here - https://www.scouting.org/programs/cub-scouts/cub-scout-uniform

-For less formal events we also have pack t-shirts for both scouts and their families.
-Anyone interested in purchasing a shirt should contact their den leader.
+For less formal events, scouts should wear their Pack T-shirt.
+These shirts are available for scouts and family members.
+Anyone interested in purchasing a shirt should contact their Den leader.

 Cub Scout camping is a family-centric program and parents attendance with their scout is strongly encouraged, and may be required depend on the scout's age.
 Official Scouting America guidelines to safe scouting can be found here.